 1) How are machine learning and data science related?

-Data science uses algorithms to make machines learn from data.
+Machine learning refers to the use of algorithms to help computers identify trends and patterns in big data.
 In a way, machine learning enables data science, but is not whole of it.
 Data science includes all the ways in which data is collected, organized, analyzed and interpreted for organizational and practical purposes.
 For a detailed explanation of the difference between artificial intelligence, machine learning, deep learning, and their relation to data science, click here.

-2) What is A/B testing used for?
+2) What is A/B testing?
 Give an example.